 The following description of The City of Pompano Beach General Employees' Retirement System (the Plan) provides only general information.
-Participants should refer to the City's ordinance for more complete information.
+Participants should refer to the City of Pompano Beach, Florida's (the City) ordinance for more detailed and comprehensive information.

 General